-When a tenant provides a 30-day notice of intent to vacate, our standard practice is to immediately list the property for rent and start showing it.
-Of course, there are exceptions to this rule, for example, if the rental property owner intends to remodel with an undetermined completion date, a water leak is identified or if the property has suffered greater than normal wear and tear.
+When a tenant provides a 30-day notice of intent to vacate, our standard practice is to immediately showing rental property for rent.
+Of course, there are exceptions to this rule, for example, if the rental property owner intends to remodel with an undetermined completion date, a water leak is identified, or if the property has suffered greater than normal wear and tear.
 The goal of any hard-working property management company in San Diego and nationwide is to limit vacancy time and achieve market or above rental rates, returning the greatest income yield for their clients.
 Call around and ask various property management companies that offer rental property management services in San Diego and you will find that not every property management agency agrees that this is the best approach.
 Large and/or lazy property management firms assert that the best approach is to wait until the current tenant moves out and the property is made rent-ready before showing it.

 SOME OCCUPIED HOMES SHOW POORLY

 Large property management firms servicing San Diego that have properties all over the County are usually behind on getting their rentals to market; their properties are generally messy and need a lot of repairs between tenants.
 The reason is they simply don’t visit the properties routinely due to being overwhelmed and the travel distance to each property is too time-consuming.
 Smaller boutique-style property management consultants generally work in a small area, they are experts in their area, they have better relations with tenants.
 Also since the properties are visited at least twice per year to check on the condition, showing the properties while occupied works well.
 The properties that are managed by larger San Diego property management companies are generally messy, poorly maintained and they have a difficult time showing the property while occupied.
 Properties that do not show well usually rent for less than the market and thus large residential property management companies tell their investment property owners they will only show a rental property when it is vacant and in great showing condition.